Kern County DUI Accident Victim Attorneys

 Alcohol is the most common substance associated with DUIs.
 It has sedating effects that impair a driver’s ability to drive safely.
 Drunk drivers also have poor judgment.
 They often believe that they’re driving safely while overspeeding, tailgating, or changing and drifting lanes abruptly.

-The use of drugs and certain medications can also negatively affect one’s driving abilities.
-For example, sleeping pills cause drowsiness that impairs driving performance, potentially leading to a DUI incident.
+The use of drugs and certain medications can also affect one’s driving abilities.
+For example, sleeping pills cause drowsiness that impairs driving performance, potentially resulting in a DUI incident.

 The Dangers Of DUI

 Drunk or drugged driving poses significant dangers not only to the impaired driver but also to passengers, pedestrians, and other road users.
-The California Office of Traffic Safety (OTS) reported that there were 869 fatalities and injuries because of alcohol-related car accidents in California in 2021.
-Meanwhile, the authorities also reported 751 deaths caused by drugged driving in the same year.
+In 2021, the California Office of Traffic Safety (OTS) reported that alcohol-involved collisions in Kern County resulted in 869 fatalities and injuries.
+Meanwhile, the linked report notes that in 751 fatal crashes that year, the driver tested positive for drugs.

 Alcohol, drugs, and certain medications can cause the following dangerous side effects: